 All Definitions (0) Articles (4) Images (53)

-Metope from the west side of the Temple of Zeus, Olympia.
-Here Hercules tames the Cretan Bull.
-(470-460 BCE) Olympia Archaeological Museum.
+Lapith women from the west pediment of the temple of Zeus, Olympia in the severe style (c.
+460 BCE).
+Olympia Archaeological Museum.

 Greek sculpture from 800 to 300 BCE took early inspiration from Egyptian and Near Eastern monumental art, and over centuries evolved into a uniquely Greek vision of the art form.
 Greek artists would reach a peak of artistic excellence which captured the human form in a way never before seen and which was much copied.
 Greek sculptors were particularly... [continue reading]